risk-first/website/menagerie/Dependency-Risk.md

 **Dependency Risk** is the risk you take on whenever you have a dependency on something else.
 One simple example could be that the software service you write might depend on a server to run on.
 If the server goes down, the service goes down too.
 In turn, the server depends on electricity from a supplier, as well as a network connection from a provider.
 If either of these dependencies aren't met, the service is out of commission.

-Dependencies can be on _software_, _services_, _people_, _teams_, _events_ and so on.
+Dependencies can be on _events_, _people_, _teams_, _software_, _services_  and so on.
 Dependencies add risk to any project because the reliability of the project itself is now a function involving the reliability of the dependency.

+## Reliability

+Reliability of an overall system is constrained by the reliability

 ## Events